STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    /objectname/countername

-At application start, |hpx| will register all available counter types on each of the localities.
+When an application starts |hpx| will register all available counter types on each of the localities.
 These counter types are held in a special Performance Counter registration database which can be later used to retrieve the meta data related to a counter type and to create counter instances based on a given counter